Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 Biology research labs are run by faculty focused on specific research.
 Students and faculty work together in research labs to discover solutions to biological issues.
 The labs are equipped with sophisticated instrumentation and machines, and much of the research done in these labs is published in leading scientific journals.
 Students are invited to contribute to this research, give presentations, and lead discussions on the research issues at hand.

-The Johnson laboratory studies the diversity of social behavior in lizards.
+My laboratory studies the diversity of social behavior in lizards.
 Behavior is the process by which an animal’s nervous system responds to its ecosystem, and work in my lab examines both of these components of behavior.
-Johnson lab researchers do extensive fieldwork, both in central Texas and in the Caribbean, to address questions about how a lizard’s environment influences how it interacts with other lizards.
-Researchers combine these field data with measures of muscles, hormones, and the brain to determine how these factors interact to produce different behaviors in different species.
-Students in the Johnson lab design behavioral research projects around their interests in conservation, physiology, evolution, and neuroscience.
+We do extensive fieldwork, both in central Texas and in the Caribbean, to address questions about how a lizard’s environment influences how it interacts with other lizards.
+We combine these field data with measures of muscles, hormones, and the brain to determine how these factors interact to produce different behaviors in different species.
+Students in my lab design behavioral research projects around their interests in conservation, physiology, evolution, and neuroscience.

 The King lab is interested in understanding how cells interact with their neighbors.
 Specifically, the research group is investigating the role of protein structures known as tight junctions.
 Our studies focus on molecular mechanisms that lead to the disruption of tight junctions using contemporary cellular and biochemical methods.
 Long-term goals are to understand how cells control these structures thereby minimizing the detrimental effects caused by stressors on cellular junctions.
+Recently, we have participated in a collaborative project with local neonatologists and are examining epigenetic patterns and body composition in newborns.
 Students gain valuable experience in both the theoretical and practical aspects of conducting research.
 Former students in my research group have pursued careers in biomedical research, medicine and numerous other meaningful ventures.

-The Livingstone lab is interested in the relationships between genes and evolutionary pressures.
-The lab has standard molecular genetics equipment for looking at DNA sequences, and researchers have used these tools to examine how the genes that lead to pepper color have been influenced by bird fruit consumption.
-The lab also has computational resources that researchers use to create and test mathematical theories about how genetic barriers form to isolate species from close relatives (think horses, donkeys, and their sterile mule offspring).
-The interplay between math and biology that you’ll find in the Livingstone lab is part of a growing trend towards interdisciplinary studies in the sciences that gives students some great problem solving skills.
+I am interested in the relationships between genes and evolutionary pressures.
+My lab has standard molecular genetics equipment for looking at DNA sequences, and we have used these tools to examine how the genes that lead to pepper color have been influenced by bird fruit consumption.
+My lab also has computational resources that we use to create and test mathematical theories about how genetic barriers form to isolate species from close relatives (think horses, donkeys, and their sterile mule offspring).
+The interplay between math and biology that you’ll find in my lab is part of a growing trend towards interdisciplinary studies in the sciences that gives students some great problem solving skills.

 Research in the Lyons laboratory is focused at the intersection of biodiversity loss, novel species introductions, and restoration of grassland ecosystems.
 We investigate the role of biotic and abiotic factors as determinants of species establishment and persistence.
 Specifically, we endeavor to discover how grassland plant species interact each other, soil resources and microbes.
 At the heart of these endeavors is a deep appreciation of natural history and a desire to be outside.
 Our lab is a dynamic place where students are encouraged to pursue their scientific curiosities, engage with the scientific community, and operate as research colleagues.

-Students in the Ribble lab are engaged in understanding the distribution and abundance of vertebrates, usually from central Texas.
-The lab take a variety of approaches including theoretical mathematical modeling, geographic information system (GIS) analyses, population genetics, and good old fashioned field work.
-Students in the Ribble research group gain skills and expertise important for conservation biology, wildlife management, and vertebrate ecology and evolution.
+Students in my laboratory are engaged in understanding the distribution and abundance of vertebrates, usually from central Texas.
+We take a variety of approaches including theoretical mathematical modeling, geographic information system (GIS) analyses, population genetics, and good old fashioned field work.
+Students in my research group gain skills and expertise important for conservation biology, wildlife management, and vertebrate ecology and evolution.

-The Sinkle lab studies how plants sense their light environment.
-The lab is in search of a photosensor (like the kinds found in the human eye) that detects a specific part of the ultraviolet light spectrum.
-The lab also measures physiological and biochemical responses of plants in the field and in controlled light environments.
+My lab studies how plants sense their light environment.
+We are in search of a photosensor (like the kinds found in the human eye) that detects a specific part of the ultraviolet light spectrum.
+We measure physiological and biochemical responses of plants in the field and in controlled light environments.
+Students regularly design experiments and adapt protocols as part of their work.
 Working with light means combining the disciplines of physics and biology.
 Students also get to see direct connections between lab experiments and field studies of the same processes.
 And because the lightlocks (think airlocks) in the controlled light spaces keep out all unwanted photons, students can find themselves truly completely in the dark.